iZooGooD/uploadbox-cloud-storage-solution/README.md

 # UploadBox-A-cloud-storage-solution

-A simple cloud project using no other library than flask Technologies used are:-Python,Javascript,HTML & CSS
+A simple cloud storage FTP project using no other library than flask Technologies used are:-Python,Javascript(AJAX),HTML & CSS

 Features:-
 1. Users can login and register to their account(by default every user gets 500mb of data limit)